BritishGeologicalSurvey/bgs-pygeoapi/README.md

 ### Credentials

-Access to the Development Kubernetes cluster is already provided to all GitLab projects.
+Access to the Development Kubernetes cluster and Internal Docker Registry (`$DOCKER_SECRET`) is already provided to all GitLab projects.
 So no configuration is needed to start deploying to the development cluster.

 The DMZ cluster credentials can be provided on a per user/project/group basis.
 Please contact @wael for more information.